Akongstad/architectural-reconstruction/README.md

 ## Case study project: [Zeeguu API](https://github.com/zeeguu/api)
 > **Credits:** The code extends code provided by [Mircae Lungu](https://github.com/mircealungu) for the course **Software Architecture ITU 2024**

 This proejct uses [Zeeguu API](https://github.com/zeeguu/api) for a case study of architectural reconstruction from static files.
 [Zeeguu API](https://github.com/zeeguu/api) is python web api for an elearning study web service.

+**AI abstraction for select graphs:**

 **View dependency graphs:** The graphs produced by this architectural reconstruction tool are published via github pages at: